Linguapress.com home

 WORDS:

-Brand: designer name - can't afford to: don't have enough money for -'cos: because - could not care less: are not at all interested -crap, crappy: poor quality - factory: industrial building - fancy: posh - gear: clothes, equipment - go for: prefer - go round looking: spend time looking - gross: bad, awful - it's not a matter of: it's not a question of - Littlewoods & Marks & Sparks: Littlewoods and Marks & Spencer, two famous British clothes shops - look down on: have a poor opionon of - no wonder that: not surprising that - posh: high class - quid: pounds - rip-off: extorsion (French: arnaque) - sales: when shops sell articles cheaper than usual - stuff: things - sweatshoplabour: people working in very bad intensive conditions - they'll be more likely to: they will more probably - think more of: have a better impression of - trendy: fashionable, popular.
+Brand: designer name - can't afford to: don't have enough money for -'cos: because - could not care less: are not at all interested -crap, crappy: poor quality - factory: industrial building - fancy: posh, compicated - gear: clothes, equipment - go for: prefer - go round looking: spend time looking - gross: bad, awful - it's not a matter of: it's not a question of - Littlewoods & Marks & Sparks: Littlewoods and Marks & Spencer, two famous British clothes shops - look down on: have a poor opionon of - no wonder that: not surprising that - posh: high class - quid: pounds - rip-off: extorsion - sales: when shops sell articles cheaper than usual - slave: prisoner, captive - - stuff: things - sweatshop labour: people working in very bad intensive conditions - they'll be more likely to: they will more probably - think more of: have a better impression of - trendy: fashionable, popular.

 Note: pay particular attention to the phrases and expressions highlighted in blue.